Franjo Marković: Teaching of philosophy

 Marković held lectures on all philosophic disciplines (logic, psychology, physics, metaphysics, ethics, aesthetics, epistemology, pedagogy and the history of philosophy).
-At that period the concept of "philosophy" encompassed also history, geography, linguistics, anthropology, pedagogy, natural sciences and mathematics, which were taught by other professors.
+In his era, the concept of "philosophy" also encompassed history, geography, linguistics, anthropology, pedagogy, natural sciences and mathematics, which were taught by other professors.

-In his teaching of philosophy he adhered to the system developed by Johann Friedrich Herbart, which at the period (after the revolutionary 1848, which was much contributed to by young Hegelianists, so the authorities were intent to suppress Hegel's and Kant's influence) was generally accepted in Germany and Austria-Hungary.
+In his pedagogy, he adhered to the system developed by Johann Friedrich Herbart, which at the period (after the revolutionary 1848, which was much contributed to by young Hegelianists, so the authorities were intent to suppress Hegel's and Kant's influence) was generally accepted in Germany and Austria-Hungary.
 His system had pedagogic qualities for the development of consistence and strictness in conceptual thought and was hence fit to be "propedeutics of philosophical spirit at us".
 Albert Bazala, which inherited in 1909 Marković's department, abandons Herbart's system).
 He monitored all current spiritual movements, read German, French, English and other authors, and made his students known with their works, even if they were not sanctioned by him.

 As the first professor of philosophy with a systematic teaching record, translating and writing in vernacular language (and not Latin or German), Marković made a substantial impact on the development of Croatian philosophical terminology.

 In 1880 he promoted Đuro Arnold as the first Ph.D. in philosophy, who finally joined him in 1894 as a full professor.
-Arnold has, along with the philosophical teachings, lead the department of pedagogy.
-In 1904 he habilitated Albert Bazala as a private docent of philosophy.
+Arnold had, along with the philosophical teachings, lead the department of pedagogy.
+In 1904, he habilitated Albert Bazala as a private docent of philosophy.